relativitydev/relativity-import-samples/README.md

 ***
 ## Glossary

-**Data importing** - Functionality that makes that structured data set goes into destination workspace.
+**Data importing** - Functionality that makes that structured data set are uploading into destination workspace.

 **Dataset** - Structured data containing metadata, native documents, images, text files described by load file or opticon file.
 Such a dataset can be pointed during data source configuration and MUST be located in accessible place for workspace.

 **ImportJob** - It is the main object in import service taking part in import flow.
 It represents single import entity described by its configuration which decides about import behavior e.g. import type, overlay mode, fields mapping, etc.
-In addition, ImportJob object hold the information about its current state and importing progress.
+In addition, ImportJob object holds the information about its current state and importing progress.
 Import jobs aggregates dataSources - single import job can consists of many sources.

 **DataSource**  - It is an object that corresponds to single set of data to be imported.
 Each data source has own configuration that indicates the physical location of data set (load file).
 Data set configuration affects also how data in load file are read.